rundeck/docs/docs/manual/key-storage/storage-plugins/cyberark-storage.md

 keytool -importkeystore -deststorepass [password] -destkeystore [new-keystore.jks] -srckeystore [keystore-filename.p12] -srcstoretype PKCS12```
 ```

-:::warning
+:::warning Keystore Paths
 If a full path is not specified for the new keystore, it will create the keystore in the directory the command was run from.
-Take note of all the keystore names and passwords as they are created, they will be needed to configure Rundeck.
-Once the certificates and private key are in keystore(s), add them to Rundeck using `rundeck-config.properties` or Rundeck Config Management, as shown below:
+Take note of all the keystore names and passwords as they are created, they will be needed to configure Runbook Automation.
+Once the certificates and private key are in keystore(s), add them to Runbook Automation using `rundeck-config.properties` or in Key Storage Config, as shown below.
 :::

 ## Operating Modes